-For Additional Boarding Allowance to be payable, requirements under the Parental Income Test must be met.
+For Additional Boarding Allowance to be payable, requirements under the Reduction for Parental Income must be met.

 5.6.2.2 Maximum rate

 The maximum rate applies only if actual boarding charges (see 5.2.3) are at least the maximum Basic Boarding Allowance amount less \$250 for incidentals.